 John began his professional career in the music business as Asst.
 Manager and Head Buyer at New Orleans' Tulane University co-op record store and also worked as a DJ at both college and commercial radio stations.
 After relocating to Los Angeles, he was employed by several major record labels, including I.R.S.
 Records and E.M.I.
 Records in the A&R (Artists & Repertoire), Production, and International departments where he worked with the Police, the Go-Go's, R.E.M., and Red Hot Chili Peppers.
 Later John was label manager for the Independent record label Faulty Products, whose primary acts were the Dead Kennedys and Bangles, before moving on to handle production and artist management for The Specials and The Long Ryders.
 John is a Bywater resident where he owns and manages several residential properties.

-Skip Henderson is a non-profit professional living in New Orleans, currently serving as an employment development coordinator for the City of New Orleans JOB-1.
-Mr. Henderson is the Co-Founder of the Bywater Community Development Corporation, Founder and Executive Director of the Mt.
+Skip Henderson is a non-profit professional living in New Orleans, currently serving as an ex-offender employment development specialist for Odyssey House Louisiana.
+Mr. Henderson is the Co-Founder of the Bywater Community Development Corporation, Founder and Board C-Chair of the Mt.
 Zion Memorial Fund, a Mississippi 501( c)13 organization, former Board Member of Friends of Lafitte Corridor, YaYa, and the Bywater Neighborhood Association.

-Mr. Henderson's career also includes stints as a Juvenile Officer, Development Director for several New Orleans non-profit organizations, and over fifteen years in the music business promoting large industry based charity events and selling rare musical instruments world wide.
-Mr. Henderson, a co-founder with Brad Benischek of the Bywater Bone Boys Mardi Gras Skeleton Krewe, lives in Bywater with his wife, artist and teacher Fontaine Alison Wells, and their three children.
+Mr. Henderson's career also includes stints as a Juvenile Officer, Development Director for several New Orleans non-profit organizations, and over fifteen years in the music business promoting large industry based charity events, playing guitar and selling rare musical instruments world wide.
+Henderson, a suspected co-founder with artist Brad Benischek of the alleged Bywater Bone Boys Mardi Gras Skeleton Krewe, lives in Bywater with his wife, photographer and teacher Fontaine Alison Wells, and their three children.